Fort Smith parents 'irreparably harmed' by school mask mandate, lawsuit says

-FORT SMITH -- A group of parents are challenging the School District in Sebastian County Circuit Court over its Aug.
+FORT SMITH -- A group of parents is challenging the Fort Smith School District in Sebastian County Circuit Court over its Aug.
 9 mask mandate for students.

 The group also filed for a temporary restraining order against the board's Jan.
 10 mandate until the court can hear its petition.